 - Diapering.
 A parent will be contacted to change a diaper.
 If a parent cannot be reached, two approved adults must be present when clothes or diapers are being changed.

 - Toddlers, Preschoolers.
-An approved adult must accompany the child to and from the bathroom and inform another adult when this takes place.
+Generally, two approved adults should accompany the child to and from the bathroom.
+If that is not possible, one approved adult can accompany the child, and they must inform the other approved adult when this takes place.
 The adult is to assist the child only when necessary.
 If assistance is required, the approved adult must leave the door open.

 - Bathroom.
 Because abuse is sometimes perpetrated by an older, stronger child or youth, do not send two children or youths with an age difference of four or more years to an isolated setting such as a restroom, tent, or empty classroom.

 - Empty Room Policy.
 After an activity, check rooms to ensure that all participants have vacated the room.
 Turn off lights and close the door.